SoyJan/SoyJan/README.md

-Heya!, I'm Jan 🐑,
 Programmer, developer, designer, video editor and software engineer 💻
 ------------------------------

 * 🌍  I'm from México
 * ✉️  You can contact me at [janmarco.contacto@gmail.com](mailto:janmarco.contacto@gmail.com)
 * 🐱‍👤  I am the owner and responsible for managing [creative creator.](https://github.com/creative-creator-org)
-* 🎮  In my spare time I usually play osu!std 🟣 or VALORANT 🟥.
+* 🎮  In my spare time I usually play [osu!std 🟣](https://osu.ppy.sh/users/8613890) or VALORANT 🟥.
-* Cybersecurity 🛡 is one of my specialties, as well as network auditing 📡, I like to find vulnerabilities inside networks.
+*  🛡  Cybersecurity is one of my specialties, as well as network auditing 📡, I like to find vulnerabilities inside networks.
-* I'm also a professional video editor 🎬, and I'm a graphic designer in process, 🎨 I work easily in web projects 🌐, handling various designs, applications for android devices 📱, among others.
+* 🎬  I'm also a professional video editor, and I'm a graphic designer in process, 🎨 I work easily in web projects 🌐, handling various designs, applications for android devices 📱, among others.
-* I can design discord servers in a professional manner, prioritizing the security ⚔ of the server in question, I have knowledge in moderation for streaming on Twitch and YouTube 🎮.
+* 🕹  I can design discord servers in a professional manner, prioritizing the security ⚔ of the server in question, I have knowledge in moderation for streaming on Twitch and YouTube 🎮.

 <a href="https://www.twitter.com/soyjanmarco" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/soyjanmarco?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"